Feature

 Do:

-“I’d love 15 minutes next week to walk through how I can help you hit that $40M ARR target.
-Free Tue–Thu after 10am ET.”
+“I’d welcome 15 minutes next week to discuss how I could support that enterprise growth target.
+I am available Tuesday through Thursday after 10am ET.”

 Sarah Chen